EvanHuang7/ai-tools/README.md

 **🚨 Important Error**:

-> If you don't finish 1 of options, you will encounter `CRITICAL: ACTION REQUIRED: gke-gcloud-auth-plugin, which is needed for continued use of kubectl, was not found or is not executable.
+> If you don't finish any of the options, you will encounter `CRITICAL: ACTION REQUIRED: gke-gcloud-auth-plugin, which is needed for continued use of kubectl, was not found or is not executable.
 Install gke-gcloud-auth-plugin for use with kubectl by following https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin` error when you use **gcloud CLI** to interact with GKE cluster in latter **☁️ GKE (GCP): Deploy App as K8s Cluster** section.

 **💡 Reason of Error**: